Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/systempaths-and-librarytools_slides.md

 - Can be used to inform system about new libraries at non-standard location
     - Useful for your own codes/environments
     - Usually automatically run by system's package manager (`apt`, `yum` etc.)
-- `LD_LIBRARY_PATH` commonly used, but only recommended for debugging
+- `LD_LIBRARY_PATH` commonly used, but use with care

 ---

 ## ldconfig - Usage

-- Configuration tool for loader
+- Configuration tool for library loader
 - Tell `ldconfig` about library in non-standard location

   ```bash